gdkrmr/flycheck-julia/README.md

 (flycheck-julia-setup)
 ```

-Installing when using spacemacs
+Installing when using [Spacemacs][]
 -----

 Add the following to your `.spacemacs`:
 - the `syntax-checking` and `ess` layers.
 - to `dotspacemacs-additional-packages` add `flycheck-julia`
-- to the `dotspacemacs/user-config` add:
+- to the `dotspacemacs/user-config` function add the following lines:
 ```elisp
 (flycheck-julia-setup)
 (add-to-list 'flycheck-global-modes 'julia-mode)
 (add-to-list 'flycheck-global-modes 'ess-julia-mode)
 ```
-Restart emacs, this should automatically install `ess`, `flycheck`, and `flycheck-julia`
+Restart Emacs, this should automatically install `ess`, `flycheck`, and `flycheck-julia`

 Usage
 -----

-If you configured your emacs with the instrucions above, lining of julia files
+If you configured your emacs with the instrucions above, linting of julia files
 should start automatically.
-If you did not enable `global-flycheck-mode`, you can
+If you did not enable `global-flycheck-mode`, you
-enable linting of julia files by enabling `flycheck-mode`.
+can enable linting of julia files by enabling `flycheck-mode`.

 License
 -------